Conference Places

 Privacy Policy

-Cardiology and Cardiovascular Conference Customer personal information for our legitimate business purposes, to process and respond to inquiries, and provide our services, to manage our relationship with editors, authors, institutional clients, service providers, and other business contacts, to market our services and subscription management.
+Cardiology Conference Customer personal information for our legitimate business purposes, to process and respond to inquiries, and provide our services, to manage our relationship with editors, authors, institutional clients, service providers, and other business contacts, to market our services and subscription management.
 We do not sell, rent/ trade your personal information to third parties.

 Relationship

-Cardiology and Cardiovascular Conference Operate a Customer Association Management and email list program, which we use to inform customers and other contacts about our services, including our publications and events.
+CardiologyĀ Conference Operate a Customer Association Management and email list program, which we use to inform customers and other contacts about our services, including our publications and events.
 Such marketing messages may contain tracking technologies to track subscriber activity relating to engagement, demographics, and other data, and to build subscriber profiles.

 Disclaimer

-Cardiology and Cardiovascular Conference All editorial matter published on this website represents the opinions of the authors and not necessarily those of the Publisher with the publications.
+Cardiology Conference All editorial matter published on this website represents the opinions of the authors and not necessarily those of the Publisher with the publications.
 Statements and opinions expressed do not represent the official policies of the relevant associations unless so stated.
 Every effort has been made to ensure the accuracy of the material that appears on this website.
 Please ignore, however, that some errors may occur.

 Responsibility

-Cardiology and Cardiovascular Conference Delegates are personally responsible for their belongings at the venue.
+Cardiology Conference Delegates are personally responsible for their belongings at the venue.
 The Organizers will not be held accountable for any stolen or missing items belonging to Delegates, Speakers, or Attendees; due to any reason whatsoever.

 Insurance